Eugene-Kwaka/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type prints the file type in the /tmp directory.

 13-symbolic_link creates a symbolic link in the current working directory.

+14-copy_html copies HTML files that did not exist in the parent directory or were newer than those in the parent directory.